makicamel/file_maker/README.md

   This'll help at the time you want to pick phrases from a big log file or many files.
 # Usage
   1. Put a file named 'regexp.txt' written in regular expression and some files you want to trim same directory.
-  2. Run this script like; 'ruby trim_file.rb'
+  2. Run this script like; 'ruby file_maker.rb'
   3. And input **absolute** path to the directory. ex) /path/to/directory
   4. Then you can find new files at the specified folder.
 # Notice